9 ideas for leadership teams in a brave new world

 The future for the UK and global economy is now closely linked to the trajectory of COVID-19.
 The magnitude of the impact on business will be defined primarily by the availability and efficacy of vaccination, testing, and treatment.

-It’s also worth noting that vaccinations may not be widely adopted by the general public.
-We already live in an “anti-science” culture, and therefore “anti-vaccination” scepticism will be in abundance, exacerbated by the significantly accelerated trials for the drugs.
+It’s also worth noting that vaccinations still may not be widely adopted by the general public.
+We live in an ‘anti-science’ culture, and anti-vaccination scepticism remains high, exacerbated by significantly accelerated development and trial times.

 Consider elasticity of change